 right with the world.

-great lunch of tortilla chips, a cheesy salsa that was delicious beyond
+cooked us a great lunch of tortilla chips, a cheesy and delicious salsa, mashed

 lunch but it meant a lot to us, just like simple gifts like gloves and books

 meant a lot to them.
 As we ate lunch with the teachers in the school’s